BNPL Meaning: What is Buy Now Pay Later?

 Interest

-• Credit card: Purchase interest may apply if you don’t pay the closing balance by the due date
+Credit card: Interest may apply if the balance is not repaid by the due date.

 Fees

-• BNPL: Late fees and/or account fees may apply depending on the provider
+BNPL: Late fees or account fees may apply depending on the provider and product.

-• Credit card: Annual fees (some cards), late fees, cash advance fees, and other charges may apply
+Credit card: May include annual fees, late payment fees, cash advance fees, and other charges.

 Credit checks

-• Credit card: A credit assessment is typically part of approval
+Credit card: A credit assessment is typically required as part of the application process.

 Repayments

-• BNPL: Often fixed instalments on a set schedule
+BNPL: Usually structured around fixed instalments on a set schedule.

 Impact on credit report

-• Credit card: Payment history can affect your credit report
+Credit card: Payment behaviour may affect your credit report.

 Purchase limits

-• Credit card: Limits can be higher depending on assessment
+Credit card: Limits may be higher depending on the lender’s assessment.

 Consumer protections